-10. The COVID-19 pandemic constituted a considerable adverse shock to African services exports, causing them to fall 33 per cent, from \$124 billion in 2019 to \$83 billion in 2020.5 Transport services - in particular travel - fell considerably during the pandemic.
-These two sectors are the most important services exports for the continent in terms of value (figure II).
+10. The COVID-19 pandemic constituted a considerable adverse shock to African services exports, causing them to fall 33 per cent, from \$124 billion in 2019 to \$83 billion in 2020.5 Transport services - particularly travel - fell considerably during the pandemic, and these two sectors are the most critical services exports for the continent in value (figure II).
 The extent of the collapse in travel services was dramatic, falling 87 per cent by the second quarter of 2020 compared with the last quarter of 2019.
 Only a small rebound was experienced by the third quarter of 2020 (figure III).

-11. Exports of goods-related services and other services appear to have held up more strongly, owing to their reduced dependency on cross-border
+11. Exports of goods-related services and other services appear to have held up more strongly, owing to their reduced dependency on cross-border movements of people.
+The former includes manufacturing services relating to physical inputs belonging to other countries and maintenance and repair services but accounts for only about 2 per cent of total African services exports.